HanchaiN/Lectures/Deprecated/Terminology/Zoonosis.md

+# Zoonosis

 Disease transmission from Animal to Human